Necmttn/CodeUpGirlBot/README.md

 - [ ] delete user

-Developed with ❤️  by @necmttn for CodeUpGirl project.
+Developed with ❤️  by @necmttn and @osmanmesutozcan for CodeUpGirl project.